 One of the best ways to show clients you truly care about managing their tech platform is to create a list of customer service essentials.
 Remember to keep in mind every phase of a client’s life cycle: pre-client, present-client, and sometimes the unfortunate, post-client.
 If you’re currently creating or looking to upgrade your MSP/Reseller list of customer service essentials, here are four smart ideas to help get the ball rolling.

-IT Strategy Plan
+IT Strategy Plan for Customer Service

 When looking to convert an interested prospect into a full fledged client, one of the best assets to have is an IT strategy plan regarding your product.
 Case studies and testimonials are important for showing prospects what other clients have gained from using your IT platform.
 Well-developed strategy plans for each specific prospect show them how exactly your IT service will benefit them, and how to get the most out of it.
 These key aspects should include: